Bicycle Accident Lawyer in Fort Wayne

 At Truitt Law Offices, our attorneys take the time to get to know our clients.
 We want to understand how your personal injuries have affected you not only physically but emotionally as well.
 We know how the trauma from a bike crash can linger.
 We also know how difficult life can be when your personal injuries prevent you from being able to work or enjoy the same activities as you did before.
 Our goal is to secure the compensation that will fully and fairly reflect the harm that you have suffered and help you to move forward in life.

 How Can a Lawyer Help You After Ft.
 Wayne Bicycle Accident?

 Indiana has a modified comparative fault system.
 Under this system, you can be barred from recovering anything after an accident if you are determined to be 51 percent or more at fault for it.
 If your fault is below that threshold, you can still recover damages.
 However, your damages will be reduced according to the percentage of fault assigned to you.

-Insurance companies try to use this law to deny or minimize the amount which they pay to injured cyclists.
-They try to shift blame for the collision to the cyclist.
-For instance, an insurer may claim that a cyclist rode too far out in the road, lacked the right of way, or failed to wear a helmet.
+Insurance companies try to use this law to deny or minimize the amount they pay to injured cyclists.
+They try to shift the blame for the collision to the cyclist.
+For instance, an insurer may claim that a cyclist rode too far out on the road, lacked the right of way, or failed to wear a helmet.
 This is where a lawyer can help.

 At Truitt Law Offices, we will carefully investigate and prepare your claim for damages.
 We won’t let the insurance company get away with putting the blame where it doesn’t belong.
 We will fight for the full amount you are due.
 If the insurance company refuses to make a settlement offer that you can accept, then we will be ready to put a solid case before a jury.

 We represent bicycle accident victims on a contingency fee basis.
 So, you will pay no costs or fees unless we secure a financial recovery for you – whether it is through a settlement or verdict.